 If you have varicose veins or non-healing ulcers caused by venous insufficiency, your doctor will “need” to recommend compression stockings (also known as support hose or compression socks) as the first line of treatment.
-This obligation is based on insurance carriers requirements that mandate a trial of conservative therapy.
-It’s not unusual for these companies to necessitate at least 6 weeks of such treatment despite the fact that there is absolutely no science behind this recommendation.
-In a Guidelines Summary paper from the American College of Phlebology, the following was mentioned regarding the need for compression stockings prior to definitive venous reflux treatment:
+This obligation is based on insurance carriers requirements that mandate a trial of at least 6 weeks of conservative therapy.

 The intended purpose of compression therapy